mlswg/mls-architecture/draft-ietf-mls-architecture.md

 a set of proposals.

 The simplest pattern is for a client to just send a Commit which contains one or more Proposals.
-For instance Alice could send a Commit with the Proposal Add(Bob) embedded to add Bob to the group.
+For instance, Alice could send a Commit with the Proposal Add(Bob) embedded to add Bob to the group.
 However, there are situations in which one client might send a proposal and another might send the commit.
 For instance, Bob might wish to remove himself from the group and send a Remove